 - sexual function

 Both CIS and MS involve damage to the myelin sheath.
-Inflammation causes the formation of lesions.
-These interrupt signals between your brain and the rest of the body.
+Inflammation causes lesions to form, which interrupt signals between your brain and the rest of the body.

 Symptoms depend on the location of the lesions.
 They can range from barely detectable to disabling.
 It’s hard to distinguish CIS from MS based on symptoms alone.